bakterian/WeMosSketches/AudioPlayer/README.md

 # AudioPlayer
-This is a ardruino projectof a portable speaker.
+This is a ardruino project of a portable speaker.
 It is planned to use a WiFi Server for music control As for the source uploaded mp3s or a internet radio can be used.